 A separate receptacle panelboard shall be installed in each laboratory to serve outlets and equipment in the respective laboratory.

 Duplex receptacle outlets located in laboratory benches shall have a maximum spacing of 36 inches.
+Provide coverplates and GFCI outlets as required to meet cleaning requirements.

 Emergency Power

-A separate User Generator shall be installed to serve designated laboratory functions that must remain operational in the event of a power interruption, such as fume hood exhaust, low temperature refrigeration, designated general use laboratory bench outlets, etc.
+A separate User Generator shall be installed to serve designated laboratory functions that must remain operational in the event of a power interruption, such as fume hood exhaust, low temperature refrigeration, designated general use laboratory bench outlets, etc. The historic reliability of MSU self-generated electrical power should be considered when determining if a generator is required.
+Portable generator connection can be an viable option.

+Discuss generator fuel sources with PDC electrical design representative.
+MSU typically calls for natural gas.
+Fuel run time needs to be determined.

 Critical functions (HVAC, ventilated caging, and life support equipment), vivarium air handlers, animal room exhaust systems, terminal units and controls shall be fed from the emergency power system.